-When there's an insufficient balance in your checking account to pay for any item, funds are automatically transferred from the Protecting Account to cover your purchases.
+When there's an insufficient balance in your checking account to pay for any item, funds, if available, are automatically transferred from the Protecting Account to cover your purchases.

 Overdraft Coverage covers your ATM and everyday (one-time) debit card transactions, at our discretion, if you overdraw your account.
 You can choose Overdraft Coverage for each PNC checking account you have, and you can opt in or out of Overdraft Coverage whenever you like.
 Of course you can remain opted out or you can change your mind at any time - just let us know.

 For applicable fees and other details: